-Attachment A of the Financial Planning Model combines the activities of all governmental funds, except the special revenue funds, and projects them forward six years.
-The special revenue funds are excluded from the model because the funds can be used only for very specific purposes and therefore are not available for general government services.
+Attachment A of the Financial Planning Model combines the activities of all governmental funds, except the special revenue funds, and the LID #33 bond and guaranty funds, and projects revenues, expenditures and fund balances forward six years.
+The special revenue funds and the LID #33 bond and guaranty funds are excluded from the model because the resources can be used only for very specific purposes and therefore are not available for general government services.
 Attachment A, also known as the 6-Year Plan, shows financial results, budget and projections for both operating and capital governmental activities.